hasura/graphql-data-specification/README.md

 **Contact**: If you or your organization is interested in collaborating on the specification and/or working on a GraphQL Data API platform, reach out to us at: graphql.data@hasura.io and we'd love to exchange notes.

-GDS is a fluent GraphQL API specification for transactional, analytical and streaming workloads across multiple data sources that contain semantically related data.
+GDS is a GraphQL API specification for accesssing transactional, analytical and streaming data across multiple data sources that contain semantically related data.
+Accessing refers to reading, writing or subscribing to data.

 GDS solves for the following requirements:
 - High performance out of the box: high-concurrency & low-latency